LAbou-Assaleh/Last-of-the-Weave/PROGRESS.md

 ## Known Issues

-- None at this stage (advanced movement implementation)
+- None at this stage (character selection and movement systems fully functional)